 Get Started: The best way to get started as a real estate assistant is to seek out the busiest, most successful solo agents or brokers in your market and pitch your services to them.
 These are professionals who could likely scale their business with a few more hours in the day.
 With a real estate license, you’ll be able to offer them a significant amount of help and the chance to build a rock-solid team.

-How to Start a Rock-solid Real Estate Team in 2022
+How to Build a Real Estate Team + 7 Critical Mistakes to Avoid

 7. Real Estate Developer